Vietnam.vn - Nền tảng quảng bá Việt Nam

 (CLO) The African land mass is gradually separating due to a tectonic phenomenon.
 Scientists predict that this could lead to the formation of a new continent and ocean in about 50 million years.

-This movement parallels ancient geological shifts in the Earth, such as the fragmentation of the supercontinent Pangaea around 230 million years ago.
-Fossils such as that of Cynognathus, a prehistoric creature that has been found in both Africa and South America, support theories that the continents were once joined together.
+This movement parallels ancient geological shifts in the Earth, such as the fragmentation of the supercontinent Pangea around 230 million years ago.
+Fossils such as that of Cynognathus, a prehistoric creature found in both Africa and South America, support theories that the continents were once joined.

 The East African Rift System (EARS), which spans countries such as Kenya, Tanzania and Ethiopia, is at the heart of this continent's division.

-A large crack measuring 15 metres deep and 20 metres wide appeared in Kenya's Rift Valley in 2018.
+A large crack measuring 15 metres deep and 20 metres wide appeared in Kenya's Rifts Valley in 2018.
 Photo: AFP

-Over the past 25 million years, a gradual split has opened in the African tectonic plate, creating two separate pieces: the Nubian Plate to the west and the Somali Plate to the east.
+Over the past 25 million years, a gradual split in the African tectonic plate has been opening up, creating two separate parts: the Nubian Plate to the west and the Somali Plate to the east.
 Over time, this rift may allow seawater to flow in, forming a new ocean between the separated land masses.

-Africa is splitting apart and a new continent will form image 2.
+Africa is splitting apart and a new continent will be formed.
+Image 2

 Another image of the fault in Kenya in 2018.
 Photo: Reuters